rekha-balan/azure-docs-test2-pr.nl-NL/articles/search/search-performance-optimization.md

 There are two options for keeping your distributed search services in sync which consist of either using the [Azure Search Indexer](search-indexer-overview.md) or the Push API (also referred to as the [Azure Search REST API](https://docs.microsoft.com/rest/api/searchservice/)).

 ### <a name="azure-search-indexers"></a>Azure Search Indexers
-If you are using the Azure Search Indexer, you are already importing data changes from a central datastore such as Azure SQL DB or DocumentDB.
+If you are using the Azure Search Indexer, you are already importing data changes from a central datastore such as Azure SQL DB or Azure Cosmos DB.
 When you create a new search Service, you simply also create a new Azure Search Indexer for that service that points to this same datastore.
 That way, whenever new changes come into the data store, they will then be indexed by the various Indexers.

 Here is an example of what that architecture would look like.